rifset/katla-with-information-theory/README.md

 ### Finding the Highest Entropy

 There are 8311 five-letter words we need to calculate its entropy value.
 I have been working with an algorithm to calculate each pattern probability and aggregate them for each word.
-Since I am not an expert in programming, my algorithm worked but took 3.14 hours (yes, 3 hours lol) to finish the whole process, its around 1.36 second per word.
+Since I am not an expert in programming, my algorithm worked but took 3.14 hours (yes, 3 hours lol) to finish the whole process, its around 1.36 second per words.
 And here is the result:

 | Rank | Word | Entropy |
 | --- | --- | --- |